May 5: Today in Royal History

 May 5, 1827 – Death of Friedrich August I, King of Saxony in Dresden, Kingdom of Saxony, now in Saxony, Germany; buried at the Dresden Cathedral

 Friedrich August I was the first King of Saxony, reigning from 1806 to 1827.
-His family had been rulers of the Electorate of Saxony of the House of Wettin had held the title of Elector for several centuries.
+His family had been rulers of the Electorate of Saxony of the House of Wettin and held the title of Elector for several centuries.
 In 1769, Friedrich August married Amalie of Zweibrücken-Birkenfeld and they had one daughter.
 As he had no male heirs, Friedrich August was succeeded by his younger brother Anton.

 Unofficial Royalty: Friedrich Augustus I, King of Saxony